luismips/komandertpv/SETUP.md

-#INSTALACION KomanderTPV
+#SETUP KomanderTPV
 ================

-KomanderTPV es un sistema desarrollado con HTML, PHP y JavaScript.
-Corre bajo un servidor Apache y un servidor de base de datos MySQL.
-Utiliza Ghostscript y GSview para la impresión de documentos.
+KomanderTPV is a system developed in HTML, PHP y JavaScript.
+It runs on an Apache server and using MySQL as database server.
+It uses Ghostscript and GSview to print documents.

-Actualmente no existe un archivo de instalación para facilitar su puesta en marcha.
-Espero tener tiempo para crear una instalación más fácil y automatizada, ya que es una de las tareas pendientes, junto con un backend mejorado para no tener que usar phpMyAdmin para realizar ciertas configuraciones.
+Actually, there's no onstallation file to easy the setup.
+I hope to have some time to do it more comfortable, it's one of the TODO task just with a better backend so the user don't need phpMyAdmin for most of the admin work.

-Ahora que el sistema es de código abierto se podrá mejorar todo más rápidamente gracias a la colaboración de todas aquellas personas que quieran participar en el proyecto.
+Now that the system is Open Source, it could be more efficient in less time thanks to the colaboration from people who want to contribute to the project.

 =================

-##REQUISITOS
+##REQUIREMENTS:

-- Servidor web:
+- Web server:

 	a) Xampp: http://sourceforge.net/projects/xampp/
 	b) Wamp: http://www.wampserver.com/

-	- httpd.conf debe estar configurado para permitir acceso desde cualquier equipo en la red.
+	- httpd.conf must allow access to devices in the network.
-	- Configurar según timezone en php.ini
+	- Configure timezone in php.ini

 - Ghostcript: http://www.ghostscript.com/

 - GSview: http://pages.cs.wisc.edu/~ghost/gsview/index.htm

-- Poner una IP fija en el equipo servidor
+- Put a static IP on the computer.

-##INSTALACIÓN
+##SETUP

-- Crear base de datos en MySQL (Cualquier nombre es bueno)
+- Create a database in MySQL (Any name you hate)

-- Importar uno de los archivos sql a la base de datos creada:
+- Import one of the next files to the just created database:

-	- demo.sql: Base de datos de demostración.
+	- demo.sql: demo database with products, tables....
-	- wkomander: Base de datos vacía.
+	- wkomander.sql: Empty database.

-- Copiar las carpetas 'wkomander' y 'pdf' dentro del directorio publico de Apache (/www o /httpdocs dependiendo del sistema operativo)
+- Copy folders 'wkomander' and 'pdf' inside Apache's public folder (/www or /httpdocs depending on your OS)
-	- La carpeta 'wkomander' se puede renombrar al nombre que prefiera.
-Si lo cambia, tendrá que indicarlo modificando la variable _APP_FOLDER_ dentro del archivo config.php
+	- You can rename 'wkomander' as you want.
+If you do so, you must edit config.php and change the variable '_APP_FOLDER_'.

 ##CONFIGURACION

-- Abrir archivo /wkomander/clases/db/config.php y modificar según las necesidades.
+- Abrir archivo /wkomander/clases/db/config.php y modificar segï¿½n las necesidades.

 - Datos de la empresa:
 	- Acceder a la base de datos (localhost/phpmyadmin)
-	- Entrar en la tabla empresa y añadir o editar una nueva empresa.
-Se pueden añadir las empresas que necesite.
-La empresa seleccionada está indicada en el valor _EMPRESA_ dentro del arhivo config.php.
+	- Entrar en la tabla empresa y aï¿½adir o editar una nueva empresa.
+Se pueden aï¿½adir las empresas que necesite.
+La empresa seleccionada estï¿½ indicada en el valor _EMPRESA_ dentro del arhivo config.php.

 - Configurar impresora de caja:
 	- Cambiar nombre a la impresora de caja y poner: 'tiket'